MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 );
 ```

-For step-by-step instructions on creating SSH tunnel connections and configuring an SSH bastion server to accept connections from Materialize, check out [this guide](/ops/network-security/ssh-tunnel/).
+For step-by-step instructions on creating SSH tunnel connections and configuring an SSH bastion server to accept connections from Materialize, check [this guide](/ops/network-security/ssh-tunnel/).
 {{< /tab >}}
 {{< /tabs >}}